hckmd/hckmd.github.io/japan-2023/tokyo-4.md

 I underestimated how long the walk from Kyoto station to our AirBnB was and with the rain and carrying bags it felt like twice as long as it really was.
 But after about 30 minutes walking through the rain, we made it our AirBnB.

-We had planned to go into Osaka later in the week to see some music but I liked the look of bands that were playing at the [Hakoge Bar](http://musicbarhokage.net/){:target="_blank"} in Osaka that night and Ben agreed to head in there with me.
+We had planned to go into Osaka later in the week to see some music but I liked the look of bands that were playing at the [Hakoge Bar](http://musicbarhokage.net/){:class="text-info" target="_blank"} in Osaka that night and Ben agreed to head in there with me.

 The show at Hakoge that night was called "KEEP ON ROTTIN'" and the lineup was four Japanese punk and metal bands.
 Unfortunately, we missed the first band (ザ・ハンコッツ) who I looked up later and who look like they would have been a lot of fun to see.